d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Training the Model

-During model training, we must generate multiscale anchor boxes (`anchors`) in the model's forward computation process and predict the category (`cls_preds`) and offset (`bbox_preds`) for each anchor box.
-Afterwards, we label the category (`cls_labels`) and offset (`bbox_labels`) of each generated anchor box based on the label information `Y`.
-Finally, we calculate the loss function using the predicted and labeled category and offset values.
+During model training, we must generate multiscale anchor boxes (`anchors`) in the model's forward computation process and predict the class (`cls_preds`) and offset (`bbox_preds`) for each anchor box.
+Afterwards, we label the class (`cls_labels`) and offset (`bbox_labels`) of each generated anchor box based on the label information `Y`.
+Finally, we calculate the loss function using the predicted and labeled class and offset values.
 To simplify the code, we do not evaluate the training dataset here.

 ```{.python .input}
 num_epochs, timer = 20, d2l.Timer()